 A course that does not fall within the indicated areas may still qualify with additional letter of explanation.
 A letter from the registrar or relevant department chair of the college or university must state that a course passed by the applicant covered reading, writing, or mathematics at the same level as one of the listed courses.
 Such a letter could also attest that a single course sufficiently indicates proficiency in reading and writing combined.

-Online recommendations from a Commission-approved preparation program or employing agency must include Form 41-BSR, entitled Verification of Basic Skills Requirement when choosing the coursework option.
+Online recommendations from a Commission-approved preparation program must include Form 41-BSR, entitled Verification of Basic Skills Requirement when choosing the coursework option.
 Form 41-BSR is available on the Credential Information Guide (CIG).
 Form 41-BSR is not required if CBEST or CSET scores are being used to meet the requirement.

 - Meet the Basic Skills Requirement by Coursework and Exam